 If you’re logging in for the first time or need a refresher on using the Customer or Adviser Portal, you can find helpful information at:

-1. Does the change in trustee affect all MLC Life Insurance customers?
+- Does the change in trustee affect all Acenda customers?

-No, this change only affects policies held within the MLC Super Fund.
+No, this change only affects policies that were held within the MLC Super Fund.
 Those held outside of super aren’t impacted.

-Rest assured that your insurance cover and policy terms and conditions will remain the same after the transfer.
-MLC Life Insurance will continue to be the insurer.
+Rest assured that your insurance cover and policy terms and conditions remain the same after the transfer.
+Acenda continues to be the insurer.

-All members within the MLC Super Fund will receive a Significant Event Notice (SEN) from 1 May 2025 about this change.
+All members within the MLC Super Fund received a Significant Event Notice (SEN) from 1 May 2025 about this change.
 Your insurance policies will move to the new super fund, Smart Future Trust, with the new trustee, Equity Trustees Superannuation Limited (Equity Trustees), on 1 July 2025.
-Unless specified within the SEN, your policy will remain unchanged.
+Unless specified within the SEN, your current product will remain unchanged.
+Please read your SEN carefully to understand the changes and what action you may need to take.

 Effective 1 July 2025, the following products will be transferred to Smart Future Trust, with Equity Trustees as the new trustee:

-If you have an MLC Insurance Super, MLC Life Cover Super or Protectionfirst Super policy, please read your SEN carefully as there are limited situations where action is required.
+If you have an MLC Insurance Super or MLC Life Cover Super policy, please read your member SEN carefully as there are limited situations where action is required.
 See here for actions you may need to take in preparation for the transfer.

 The action of transfer to a new fund – Smart Future Trust – and new trustee, Equity Trustees, will not lapse your policy(ies), provided your premiums are paid.

-If your premiums are defaulting to an annual payment frequency from a quarterly or half-yearly frequency for your insurance policy within MLC Insurance Superannuation or Life Cover Superannuation, you need to ensure you have sufficient funds available in your nominated account before 30 June 2025, as a one-time pro-rata payment will be deducted from your nominated account in July 2025.
+If your premiums are defaulting to an annual payment frequency from a quarterly of half-yearly frequency for your insurance policy within MLC Insurance Superannuation or Life Cover Superannuation, you need to ensure you have sufficient funds available in your nominated account before 30 June 2025, as a one-time pro-rata payment will be deducted from your nominated account between 1 July 2025 and 15 July 2025.
 This will allow your policy to be paid to the next anniversary.

 If you don’t have sufficient funds available, your policy premiums may not be paid and may result in missed payment of premium.

-9. Can MLC Life Insurance cancel my policy as a result of the transfer?
+- Can Acenda cancel my policy as a result of the transfer?

-No, your policy will remain unchanged unless you contact MLC Life Insurance to cancel your policy ahead of the transfer.
+No, your policy will remain unchanged unless you contact Acenda to cancel your policy ahead of the transfer.

 If you don’t wish for your policy to be transferred to Smart Future Trust with Equity Trustees as the trustee, you’ll need to let us know that you wish to cancel your policy.